mstub/mstub.github.io/README.md

 - Updated broken e-mail link
 - Updated about blurb & some hash tags

+## 1 October 2019 - Update
+- Added message while we migrate to Jekyll

 ### Future Updates
 - [ ] Migrate to Jekyll for Blog
 - [ ] Migrate to Minimal Mistakes Theme (maintain some site style)